Original Hildegard recipe for 45 years

 • 1/2 tsp cinnamon

-👉 Optional: some vanilla or lavender blossoms for a personal touch
+Optional: a bit of vanilla or lavender flowers for a personal touch

 Preparation:

-1. Combine flour, butter, honey, egg yolk, and salt in a bowl.
-Add the spices and knead everything with your hands or a dough hook until you have a smooth dough.
-If the dough seems too dry, add a little cold water (1-2 teaspoons).
+1. Put the flour, butter, honey, egg yolk, and salt in a bowl.
+Add the spices and knead everything together by hand or with a dough hook until smooth.
+If the dough seems too dry, add a little cold water (1–2 tsp).

-2. Wrap the dough in cling film and place it in the refrigerator for at least 30 minutes.
+2. Wrap the dough in plastic wrap and chill in the fridge for at least 30 minutes.

 3. Preheat the oven to 180°C (top/bottom heat).
-Roll out the dough (approx. 0.5 cm thick) and cut out shapes using cookie cutters.
-Place on a baking sheet lined with baking paper.
+Roll out the dough (about 0.5 cm thick) and cut out cookies with cookie cutters.
+Place them on a baking tray lined with parchment paper.

-4. Bake for about 10–12 minutes, until the edges are light golden brown.
-Don't let them get too brown—this will keep them nice and soft and flavorful.
+4. Bake for about 10–12 minutes, until the edges are lightly golden.
+Don’t let them get too dark – that way they stay nice and soft with a great aroma.

-5. After baking, let them cool on a wire rack.
-Stored airtight, the cookies will keep for several weeks—and develop even more flavor over time.
+5. Let them cool on a rack after baking.
+Stored in an airtight container, the cookies will keep for several weeks – and their flavor gets even better over time.

-Many people report that just the aroma of baking or the first bite is enough to help them breathe deeply and relax.
-The effect is subtle but noticeable—like a little break for the soul in cookie form. 🧘♂️🍪
+Lots of people say that just the smell while baking or the first bite is enough to help you take a deep breath and enjoy a mindful moment.
+A little ritual in cookie form.

 Spice mix in the nerve biscuits

-The heart of the nerve biscuits is their spice blend – a finely balanced composition of natural ingredients that not only tastes great but can also exert a soothing effect.
-In Hildegardian medicine, spices are considered to play a central role in maintaining mental balance – and this is precisely what is reflected in the nerve biscuits.
+The heart of the Nervenkekse is their spice blend – a finely balanced mix of natural ingredients that not only tastes great but also holds a special place in Hildegard’s teachings.
+In monastic tradition, spices were purposefully used in daily nutrition – and that’s exactly what you’ll find in these Nervenkekse.

 Experiences with nerve cookies

-In forums, blogs, and social networks, users share their experiences and recipes—often pointing out how beneficial the act of baking itself is.
-The scent of spices, the quiet activity, the waiting while baking: all of this creates small rituals of mindfulness in our often hectic daily lives.
+On forums, blogs, and social media, people share their experiences and recipes—often mentioning how soothing the act of baking itself can be.
+The scent of the spices, the calm process, the waiting while they bake: all of this creates little rituals of mindfulness in an often hectic day.

 Compare /4